-- You can call us at Member Services (phone numbers are printed on the back cover of this booklet). - You can get free help from your State Health Insurance Assistance Program (see Section 2 of this chapter). - Your doctor can make a request for you. - For medical care or Part B prescription drugs, your doctor can request a coverage decision or a Level 1 Appeal on your behalf.
-If your appeal is denied at Level 1, it will be automatically forwarded to Level 2.
-To request any appeal after Level 2, your doctor must be appointed as your representative.
+- You can call us at Member Services (phone numbers are printed on the back cover of this booklet). - You can get free help from your State Health Insurance Assistance Program (see Section 2 of this chapter). - Your doctor can make a request for you. - o For medical care or Part B prescription drugs, your doctor can request a coverage decision or a Level 1 Appeal on your behalf.
+If your appeal is denied at Level 1, it your doctor must be appointed as your representative.